-Working across countries and cultures can be tricky as there are no universal business etiquette rules—business norms in Munich are different from those in Tokyo.
+Working across countries and cultures can be tricky as there are no universal business etiquette rules—business culture norms in Italy, Russia or Colombia are different from those in China, India or Africa.
 So, if you frequently travel internationally for business, it’s wise to research the specific customs and expectations of each destination.

 With the busiest time of the year for business travel coming up, let's take a look at six overall areas to consider when doing business abroad.

 In many cultures, people, their relationships, and face-to-face interactions are much more important than they are to North American business professionals.
 Relationships can be even more important than the actual business issue being discussed.
 Learning everyone’s name and title before meetings can go a long way to showing you understand what’s important to those with whom you’re doing business.
 Understanding whether you should address someone by their first name or last name only is also important in certain cultures for building relationships and showing the proper respect.

 2. Respect business cards

 In Asian countries, for instance, business cards are an extremely important symbol.
 They are representative of the person them-self, and should be treated with similar respect.
 In Asia (particularly Japan), business cards are always presented to someone with both hands.
 When you receive a business card, always read it to yourself while you are still standing in front of the person as a sign of respect—it also helps you memorize their name and title.